Sagebox/Sagebox-rs/README.md

 > Although this page focuses on procedural examples, Sagebox fully supports event-driven programming for applications built around (or that prefer) that model, and is designed to fully support both models depending on the design of your program.

+> The first beta phase was based on the Windows version to validate Sagebox’s core architecture.
+It also runs under WINE on Linux, and native Linux support is now a matter of system integration, with a direct path forward.
+See the [Sagebox Roadmap](#sagebox-roadmap) for details.

 ## Quick Examples (Sagebox in a Nutshell)

 To create quick controls such as buttons, sliders, or text widgets, etc., this is typically done with two lines of code: one line to define the control, and one line to use it.